Steph Scully: Reception

 In June 2002, Steph came first in a poll run by Newsround to find viewers' favourite Neighbours character.
 She received 34.85% of the vote.
 At the 2008 Inside Soap Awards, Bonner earned a nomination for Best Actress and the storyline that saw Steph getting jilted at the altar by Toadie was nominated for Best Storyline.
 The following year, Bonner was nominated for "Sexiest Female".
 The episode in which Steph and Toadie fabricate a reconciliation to cover story up Steph's infidelity won the Australian Director's Guild Award in 2010.
 That same year saw Steph voted viewers favourite Neighbours character in a survey carried out by website Yahoo!.
 Yahoo!'s TV editor, Paul Johnston said: "Steph has beaten some classic soap favourites to take the lead spot as the nation's favourite Neighbours character".
 Johnston also added "By witnessing her develop from the tomboy with a passion for motorbikes to a loving mother she has been a regular in people's living rooms for over a decade".

-A reporter for the Herald Sun placed Steph's discovery of her fiancé and sister's affair at number four on their list of Neighbours Top Ten moments.
+Jackie Brygel of the Herald Sun branded the character "she who is perennially unlucky in love".
+Another reporter for the Herald Sun placed Steph's discovery of her fiancé and sister's affair at number four on their list of Neighbours Top Ten moments.
 They said "Steph and Marc had a quick engagement, but in the meantime Marc fell in love with Flick.
 Flick tried but couldn't hide the fact that she also loved her sister's betrothed.
 Steph and Marc made it all the way to the altar, but after she said "I do", he replied: "I can't, I'm in love with your sister."
 Priceless".
 Robin Oliver writing for The Sydney Morning Herald said he was compelled to watch Steph and Max's wedding, because it was twenty minutes of "good fun".
 In a feature by Virgin Media dedicated to television "yummy mummies", Steph was placed fifth on the list.
 Virgin Media said "After several ups and downs and a battle with illness, Neighbours glam mummy Steph (played by Carla Bonner), gave birth to baby Charlie in 2006".